vercel/next.js/docs/basic-features/script.md

 <Script src="https://example.com/analytics.js" strategy="worker" />
 ```

 There are a number of trade-offs that need to be considered when loading a third-party script in a web worker.
-Please see Partytown's[Trade-Offs](https://partytown.builder.io/trade-offs) documentation for more information.
+Please see Partytown's [Trade-Offs](https://partytown.builder.io/trade-offs) documentation for more information.

 #### Configuration